Advantages of Secured Loans

 If a homeowner has expensive short term debt with unaffordable monthly repayments, refinancing at a lower interest rate can make sense – this is known as debt consolidation.

-Remember if you lower your monthly repayments in return for a longer loan period, you may end up paying more in the long term.
+Remember if you lower your monthly repayments in return for a longer loan term, you will end up paying more in the long term.

-Secured Loans can therefore provide liquidity to people who are “asset rich” but “cash poor".
-Secured Loans can also be a sensible alternative to remortgaging, especially if the costs of doing so are high or the homeowner does not want to surrender an attractive mortgage deal
+Secured Loans can therefore provide liquidity to people who are “asset rich” but “cash poor”.
+For example, older homeowners may be living in valuable properties but with only small mortgages.
+Secured Loans can also be a sensible alternative to remortgaging, especially if the costs of doing so are high or the homeowner does not want to surrender an attractive mortgage deal.

 What if I have a poor credit score?

 If you are a homeowner, you may still be offered a Secured Loan because the lender has security to protect him from loss.
+A Secured Loan is just like a mortgage and is called a Second Charge Mortgage.
 Borrowers with poor credit scores can therefore obtain Secured Loans but: